 Viana - LogroñoAccommodation: Logroño / Walking: 10 KMs

-Today, you enter Logroño, the capital of La Rioja, and famous for its superb red wines.
-As today is a shorter walk, it would only be appropriate to spend the afternoon sampling some of the Rioja’s fine wines in this buzzing university city!
+7 days of walking, 141 kilometers, and you arrive to Logroño, the capital of La Rioja, and famous for its superb red wines.
+Today is a shorter walk, so it would only be appropriate to spend the afternoon sampling some of the Rioja’s fine wines in this buzzing university city!
 Also, make sure to visit the 14th century Cathedral of Santa Maria la Redonda, known for its twin towers (Las Gemelas).
+Congratulations – you’ve completed the first chapter of your Camino!
 (B)

 Logroño - Tour Ends

 After breakfast, your tour has come to an end.
 Safe travels!
 (B)

 * Please note: this itinerary is subject to slight modifications due to hotel availability, weather, festivals & other occurrences.

 A Fresco Tour guide will hand deliver you an Orientation Packet and give you a detailed meeting on the first night in Roncesvalles.
 Your Welcome Packet is filled with all the materials you'll need to transform into a pilgrim: Your credentials (Pilgrim's Passport), a scallop shell, daily maps of the route, a guide book with historical information of the villages that you will pass through, and a few other goodies for the trail!
 We'll answer any questions that you have before starting your journey from Roncesvalles and on the next morning, lead you out on The Way!

 8 nights in a combination of 3 & 4-star hotels, restored manor homes, and small pensions / inns located on the Camino.
 All rooms have their own bathrooms.
 We’ve chosen places for their hospitality, comfort, and location.

 *Keep in mind that as you will be walking through rural countryside, the availability of 3 & 4-star hotels all along the route is not possible.